Engineering Interdisciplinary (ENGR)

 ENGR 8986.
 Research Fieldwork.
 0 Hours.

 Offers students an opportunity to conduct research under faculty supervision.
-Prereq.
-Engineering students only.
+May be repeated up to 21 times.

 ENGR 9700.
 Doctoral Fieldwork.
 0 Hours.

 Offers students an opportunity to pursue experiential research outside the classroom and outside the university.
-Prereq.
 Engineering PhD students only.
+May be repeated up to two times.

 ENGR 9701.
 Engineering Teaching Practicum.
 0 Hours.

 Offers intermediate or terminal-level doctoral candidates a teaching assignment under the guidance of a faculty member.
 Typical activities include preparing and teaching recitations; preparing and teaching laboratory sessions; holding office hours; preparing and grading quizzes, problem sets, and other assignments; and assisting the instructor with other activities associated with teaching a course.
 All nonnative English speakers should conform to the university language requirements for teaching assistants.
-Prereq.
-Engineering students only.
+May be repeated up to five times.